liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 > [!WARNING]
 > - When the change of the SharePoint domain starts, sites that remain on the original domain will be temporarily inaccessible.
 As each site gets renamed to the new domain, it will become accessible again.
 > - Changing your SharePoint domain name might take several hours to days depending on the number of sites and OneDrive users that you have.
 We strongly recommend that you make this change during a period of low usage (like a weekend) and tell users to avoid accessing SharePoint and OneDrive content during the change.
 In addition, any actions that create new OneDrives and sites (such as creating a new team or private channel in Microsoft Teams) will be temporarily blocked during the rename.
-> - Do not plan any UPN changes or renames while the change of your SharePoint domain name is in progress.
+> - Don't plan any UPN changes or renames while the change of your SharePoint domain name is in progress.
 If you need to perform any, please do so after the domain name change is complete.

 1. **REQUIRED** - [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).
 If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall "SharePoint Online Management Shell".
 Make sure you review the System Requirements and Install Instructions.
 The app isn't supported on Mac.